Chapter 6

 1922 May 12.
 Don’t get vain, my dear, but you had a very good portrait picture made by a good photographer.
 You tried to make all sorts of faces in between, but even so, you look darling in them.
 We noticed in it you look a bit cross-eyed, but the doctor said you will outgrow it and we think it is getting less noticeable already…

 Something interesting to jot down: we are sitting in the yard together, and you see a cat walking on the roof.
-You watch it for awhile, then ask, "Daddy, is it permitted for a cat to walk on the roof?
-Won't it fall down?
-Can children do that too?"
+You watch it for awhile, then ask, “Daddy, is it permitted for a cat to walk on the roof?
+Won’t it fall down?
+Can children do that too?”
 Which I promptly denied.
-Well, you just sit for awhile thinking over what you heard, and all of a sudden you say, "Daddy, I like to be a cat so I could too walk on the housetops.
-Yesterday when Mommy and you were out walking, you saw a donkey pulling a cart, and you said you'd like to be a donkey too.
+Well, you just sit for awhile thinking over what you heard, and all of a sudden you say, “Daddy, I like to be a cat so I could too walk on the housetops.”
+Yesterday when Mommy and you were out walking, you saw a donkey pulling a cart, and you said you’d like to be a donkey too.
 In that we are the same, because when I was a boy I too wanted to ride on a donkey, but never did.

-The other pictures are with your Aunt Fáni and Uncle Jani...
-I get into lots of differences with [Jani] because of you, honey.
-He can't see me be strict with you; no matter how bad a thing you do, he always says, "Oh, she's only a baby."
+The other pictures are with your Aunt Fáni and Uncle Jani… I get into lots of differences with [Jani] because of you, honey.
+He can’t see me be strict with you; no matter how bad a thing you do, he always says, “Oh, she’s only a baby.”
 But you are smart, and I know you understand what is good or bad.
 But he thinks whatever you do, we are to be blamed.
 He is already complaining what will he do without you next month when the three of us will go on our vacation and leave him at home.
-The snapshot with him is the best, but it has the point to that.
+The snapshot with him is the best…

-You see, dear, you like to pick your fingernails which you are not allowed to do, and sometimes you hide behind things so we don't see you do it.
-When we don't see or hear you for awhile, then we know what's happening; if we are quiet we look and catch you picking at your fingers.
+You like to pick your fingernails which you are not allowed to do, and sometimes you hide behind things so we don’t see you do it.
+When we don’t see or hear you for awhile, then we know what’s happening; if we are quiet we look and catch you picking at your fingers.
 So while we took the pictures I let you do just that, which kept you so quiet it was easy.
 We try to correct your cross eyes, the doctor gave us instructions to tie one eye up [in a patch] and to change it next to the other eye.
-But if it doesn't get better, he'll have to give you glasses next year...
+But if it doesn’t get better, he’ll have to give you glasses next year…

 Sometimes I feel heartsick about you, my sweet, to be so little with you at home.
 You see, darling, our shop is away from our house and we both go away early to work each day, and we can’t help it yet.
 But we can appreciate you even more when we come home evenings.
 You are so happy to see us, and start to talk a mile a minute and tell everything you did all day, and which child came to play with you in the sandpile.
 Dad and I have such fun with you every night, it is a pleasure to watch you perform for us.
 You sure are a darling, and we both love you very much.
 Last week you got ill on a Saturday when we both were home with you.
 We got frightened when you threw up everything you ate.
 Thank heaven it didn’t last long.